-Last week, we talked all about how we spring clean the exterior of our little pop up camper.
+We get so many questions on maintenance for pop up campers, that we put together this little series.
+A few weeks ago, we talked all about how we spring clean the exterior of our PUP.
 We tackled exterior maintenance items like canvas care, battery maintenance, and trailer bearings.
-If you missed that segment, you can find it here.
+If you missed that post, you can find it here.

 This week, I promised a good look at how we spring clean the interior of our camper.
 Spring cleaning is usually a pretty big production around here.
 Although I clean the camper when we return from trips, I only deep clean the camper once a year.
 I want to make sure everything is thoroughly spotless and ready for the upcoming season, so the cleaning process is a little more in-depth.
 Come on in, and I will show you what I mean. 😀

 We usually do a quick wipe down of the interior of all the canvas once a year.
 When we first got the camper, we did a major scrub-down with Woolite and water, and the interior stays pretty clean all year.
 Once a year, though, I like to give it a wipe down with 303 Multi Surface Cleaner just to keep it looking great and prevent dirt from building up.
 We sometimes get black marks on the canvas from the bed tracks, and the Multi Surface Cleaner does a good job of removing those.
 I just spray it on, then wipe it off with a damp rag.